aassilva/aassilva/README.md

 I am Antonio Silva

-- a focused on edge computing.
+- an interest in ICN, SDN, service function chains, fog computing.
-- a scientist engineer with experience in embedded systems.
+- a scientist engineer with experience in embedded systems and computer network.
 - I am available in Portuguese, and English.

 <!--